 Subpart E. System property.
-"System property" means the facilities and land owned, leased, or under the primary control of Minnesota State Colleges and Universities, its Board of Trustees, Office of the Chancellor, colleges, and universities.
+"System property" means the facilities and land owned, leased, or under the primary control of Minnesota State, its Board of Trustees, colleges, and universities.

 Subpart F. Visitor.
-"Visitor" means any person who is on System property, but does not include (1) an employee of the Minnesota State Colleges and Universities acting in the course and scope of his/her employment; or (2) a student, when that student is on System property.
+"Visitor" means any person who is on Minnesota State property, but does not include (1) an employee of Minnesota State acting in the course and scope of his/her employment; or (2) a student, when that student is on Minnesota State property.

 Part 3.
 General

-No person is permitted to carry or possess a firearm on System property except as provided in this policy.
+No person is permitted to carry or possess a firearm on Minnesota State property except as provided in this policy.

 Subpart A. Employees.

 - Prohibition.
-Employees are prohibited from possessing or carrying a firearm while acting in the course and scope of their employment, either on or off System property, regardless of whether the employee has a permit to carry a firearm, except as otherwise provided in this policy.
+Employees are prohibited from possessing or carrying a firearm while acting in the course and scope of their employment, either on or off Minnesota State property, regardless of whether the employee has a permit to carry a firearm, except as otherwise provided in this policy.

 - Licensed peace officers.
 Subpart 3.A.1. does not apply to employees who are licensed peace officers under Minnesota Statutes section 626.84, subd.1(c), when assigned by the college to public safety duties.